albuch/sbt-dependency-check/README.md

 dependencyCheckArtifactoryAnalyzerUsername | The user name (only used with API token) to connect to Artifactory instance. | dependencyCheckArtifactoryAnalyzerApiToken | The API token to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
 They can be added to `~/.sbt/<version>/global.sbt` file instead  | dependencyCheckArtifactoryAnalyzerBearerToken | The bearer token to connect to Artifactory instance. __Note:__ These settings should not be added to your local `build.sbt` file and commited to your code repository for security reasons.
-They can be added to `~/.sbt/<version>/global.sbt` file instead | dependencyCheckGolangDepEnabled | Sets whether or not the experimental Golang Dependency Analyzer should be used. | true dependencyCheckGolangModEnabled | Sets whether or not the experimental Golang Module Analyzer should be used.
-Requires `go` to be installed. | true dependencyCheckPathToGo | The path to the "go" runtime. |
+They can be added to `~/.sbt/<version>/global.sbt` file instead | dependencyCheckGolangDepEnabled | Sets whether or not the _experimental_ Golang Dependency Analyzer should be used. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckGolangModEnabled | Sets whether or not the _experimental_ Golang Module Analyzer should be used.
+Requires `go` to be installed. `dependencyCheckEnableExperimental` must be set to true. | true dependencyCheckPathToGo | The path to the "go" runtime. |

 #### Advanced Configuration